Giovanni Giustiniani: Death

-In the early hours of 29 May, the final Ottoman assault began, with the most forces concentrated in the center of the walls.
+In the early hours of 29 May, the final Ottoman assault began, with the most numerous forces concentrated in the center of the walls.
 The first wave of troops, Christian troops provided by vassals of Mehmed, attempted to scale the improvised stockades erected by Giustiniani's men, but were unsuccessful.
 A second wave proceeded to attack, most notably at a breach near the St. Romanos gate, but were once again repelled by early morning.
 The last wave consisted of elite Janissaries, who assaulted the wall and by this point were faced by no more than 3,000 exhausted troops led by Giustiniani.

 Giustiniani's downfall came during this assault, when a cannon or crossbow bolt severely wounded his arm, chest or leg, forcing a retreat from his combat station.
 As he exited the battle, the defenders' morale was severely weakened and men began to flee in panic.
 Giustiniani was taken to his ship with hopes of his wounds being cared for, and as it became known that Constantinople had fallen, fled alongside his men.
 Sources hostile towards the Genoese (such as the Venetian Nicolò Barbaro), however, report that he was only lightly wounded or not wounded at all, but, overwhelmed by fear, simulated the wound to abandon the battlefield, determining the fall of the city.
 These charges of cowardice and treason were so widespread that the Republic of Genoa had to deny them by sending diplomatic letters to the Chancelleries of England, France, the Duchy of Burgundy and others.

 Giustiniani succumbed to his wounds on 1 June, and was taken to the Genoese island of Chios.
 He was laid to rest at the Church of San Domenico in Pyrgi, Chios and although his tomb is lost (possibly from the 1881 earthquake), several descriptions survive.

+Primary sources

+The most prevalent primary source which mention Giovanni Giustiniani is Nicolò Barbaro's The Siege of Constantinople in 1453 in which he gives his own eyewitness account of what occurred during the fall of Constantinople.
+The work covers both the siege itself and the immediate aftermath with Barbaro's biases laid clear upon the page.
+Giustiniani appears in the text under the name Zuan Zustignan and is portrayed as a coward that fled his post and lied to the populace about the Ottomans breaking in to spread panic.
+Barbaro's recollection of Giustiniani's defense of the wall is contested by other historians as it is misleading in the details it leaves out and likely false as he is the only source which says that Giustiniani caused mass panic.
+But due to his source being a primary source, his otherwise accurate depiction of the fall of Constantinople, and his status as being one of the first people to write about Giovanni Giustiniani, his source often merits discussion when Giustiniani is mentioned by name.